-With that said, we’re actually kind of glad when someone asks us that question up front because anyone who jumps into the home-building process without considering the cost is probably headed for trouble.
+We’re actually kind of glad when someone wants to dig into price upfront because anyone who jumps into the home-building process without considering the cost is probably headed for trouble.
 Talking about the cost of building a home is a reasonable and responsible thing to do—and we’re happy to do it.

 How Much Does a Rochester Home Cost to Buy?

-• The Home's Lot Size: Larger lots offer increased privacy and the space to put in tennis courts, pools, gardens, and play equipment for the kids.
+- The Home's Lot Size: Larger lots offer increased privacy and space to install tennis courts, pools, gardens, and play equipment for the kids.
 Choosing a home with a large lot will increase the price and value of the property.

-What is the Cost When Building a Custom Home in Rochester?
+What Factors Affect Cost When Building a Custom Home in Rochester?

 Factors that Influence the Cost of Residential Construction

 Why is there such a range?
-While several factors can enter into a home’s cost, for the most part, the difference in cost comes down to two main factors: The complexity of the home’s design and what materials will be used.
+While several factors can affect a home’s cost, the difference in cost usually comes down to two main factors: the complexity of the home’s design and the materials used.

-1. The Complexity of the Home Building Plan: At the risk of oversimplifying things, simple designs are easier to construct.
+At the risk of oversimplifying things, simple designs are easier to construct.
 A basic rectangle takes less time and material to construct than something with a lot of angles.
 Fewer materials and less labor mean lower costs.
-So even if you have two homes that are 3,000 square feet in size, the home that is less complicated to build will cost less.
+While ranch homes provide convenience and a seamless layout, two-story homes are often better for maximizing value on smaller lots.
+Ultimately, your decision will depend on your priorities, whether it’s single-level living or staying within budget.
+The bottom line?
+Even if you have two homes that are 3,000 square feet in size, the home that is less complicated to build will cost less.

 Want more information about building your custom home?
-Our complementary custom home guide is here for you!
+Our complimentary custom home guide is here for you!

 Will Material Costs Go Down Soon?

 Construction material prices play a huge part in your overall cost.
-The price of construction materials is expected to rise at a slower, steadier pace than during the spikes we saw in the COVID era, but costs for construction materials are not expected to all.
+The price of construction materials is expected to rise at a slower, steadier pace than during the spikes we saw a few years ago, but costs for construction materials are not expected to fall at all.
 If you're waiting for a lower price on your materials, you may be waiting indefinitely.

 A Word About Change Orders

-There is one other area that can cause homebuilding prices to vary: Customer-requested changes.
+One of the biggest factors that can cause homebuilding prices to vary is customer-requested changes.
 It’s not wrong to request changes after you've made your selections, and it doesn’t have to be overly expensive.
 But making a lot of changes—particularly after construction has started—can drive the cost of your home up.
 Here’s a helpful article about how to control cost creep when building your home.

 Floor Plan Options for Your New Home Construction in Upstate New York